gianlazz/Lazztech.Cloud/GianDevNotes.md

     networks:
       - api
 ```
-This however doesn't seem to be enough alone as it throw this build error: `Error		Service "lazztech.Cloud.vision.microservice.webapi" uses an undefined network "api".`
+This however doesn't seem to be enough alone as it throw this build error: `Error		Service "lazztech.Cloud.vision.webapi" uses an undefined network "api".`

 docker-compose networking:
 - https://docs.docker.com/compose/networking/